letsencrypt/cp-cps/CPS.md

 ### 4.9.9 On-line revocation/status checking availability

-Revocation information for all certificates is made available via OCSP.
-OCSP responses are available at all times (24x7x365) if possible.
+Revocation information will be made available for all end-entity certificates via OCSP.
+Revocation information may be made available for intermediate certificates via OCSP.

 ### 4.9.10 On-line revocation checking requirements